identity2/YARC/database/readme.md

 ## Notes
 * No indexes are created because the data size is rather small.
 * Redis is used for tracking trending subreddits only because my purpose is to just try it out.

-## Retrospect
-* Maybe I could merge the article entity together with the comment entity for simplicity.
-Also, vote_article and vote_comment could definitely be merged.
-* I could use Redis to cache hot articles and karma, but I was too lazy to do it.